survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 As before, this command generates a command below the `npm bin` directory and you could run *webpack-dev-server* from there.
 After running the WDS, you have a development server running at `http://localhost:8080`.
 Automatic browser refresh is in place now, although at a basic level.

-W> If you are using an IDE, consider enabling **save write** from its settings.
+W> If you are using an IDE, consider enabling **safe write** from its settings.
 This way WDS is able to detect changes made to the files correctly.

 ## Attaching WDS to the Project